 Great Ocean Road Chocolaterie & Ice Creamery

 This is a must, after all, you need to get that photo under the arch (or at least to the side, I don’t recommend standing in the middle of the road) to prove you were here.
-This is also the place to have a read about how the Great Ocean Road was built, and to learn about its status as a War Memorial.
+This is also the place to read about how the Great Ocean Road was built and to learn about its status as a War Memorial.

 There are dozens of waterfalls along the Great Ocean Road and really you can stop at any of them.
 This one sits right next to the road, so you don’t have to take a big detour.
 The path also gives you some great views back over the winding highway and out to sea which makes for some lovely views too.

 The walk is about 600m from the carpark to the waterfall, and while it’s up and down a few small hills and on a rough track, it’s not overly difficult.
 Since it was raining the day we were here, the path was a little muddy.
 I recommend not wearing your best white sneakers for this walk if it’s wet.

 There isn’t a whole lot in blink-and-you’ll-miss-it Kennett River, but if you stop and take a quick walk you may be lucky enough to see the koalas that live in the trees around here.